toluLikesToCode/poly-state/README.md

 catches errors at compile time.
 The library also features robust, centralized error handling and a rich set of utilities that simplify complex state management tasks.

-**Lightweight & Performant**: Open Store is built for speed.
+**Lightweight & Performant**: Poly State is built for speed.
 It has a minimal footprint and supports tree-shaking to keep your application lean.
 It's highly optimized, memoized selector system that prevents expensive re-computations of derived data, while batched updates ensure that multiple state changes result in a single, efficient UI re-render, a common performance bottleneck in other libraries.

 **Immutable by Default**: State updates are safe, predictable, and easy to debug.
-Open Store enforces immutability, but with the power of Immer under the hood, you can write complex logic using a familiar, mutable style API while the library handles the immutable updates safely and efficiently.
+Poly State enforces immutability, but with the power of Immer under the hood, you can write complex logic using a familiar, mutable style API while the library handles the immutable updates safely and efficiently.